Contact Us 1-800-596-4880

 To enable the firewall to perform L7 traffic security inspections, terminate external TLS connections at the firewall level.
 A valid Certificate Authority (CA) that’s recognized by the consumer typically provides the certificates at this point of entry.

-Use a separate set of certificates for internal communication between the firewall, Flex Gateway, and other services in the infrastructure.
+Use a separate set of certificates for internal communication between the firewall, Omni Gateway, and other services in the infrastructure.
 For this communication, use mTLS security with both certificates issued by an internal authority or PKI.

 Certificates exposed to the internet are never used internally, and certificates that are used internally are never exposed to the internet.
 Separating internal and external certificates prevents potential leakage of the internal credentials.